 In 1908 a serious fire took hold of the castle with only the outside walls remaining.
 The leading Scottish architect of the day, Sir Robert Lorimer was instructed to restore the castle.
 His lifelong affinity with traditional Scottish architecture saw him encourage and develop a number of Edinburgh craftsmen and workshops, whose work is on display as part of a harmonious piece of design.

 Castle opening times

-2018: 12 May – 10 June, 2pm – 4.30pm.
+2019: 18 May – 16 June, 2pm – 4.30pm

-Guests who stay in our holiday cottages for a week or more receive a complimentary tour (subject to availability)
+By appointment at other times.
+Entry fee £7, Children £1.
+Guests who stay in our holiday cottages for three nights or more receive a complimentary tour (subject to availability) April - October and Christmas.